 Note 6.
-Net Loss Per Share
+Net (Loss) Income Per Share

-Basic and diluted net loss per share are computed using the weighted-average number of shares of common stock outstanding during the period, less any shares subject to repurchase or forfeiture.
-There were no shares of common stock subject to repurchase or forfeiture for the three months ended September 30, 2019 and 2018.
+Basic and diluted net (loss) income per share are computed using the weighted-average number of shares of common stock outstanding during the period, less any shares subject to repurchase or forfeiture.
+There were no shares of common stock subject to repurchase or forfeiture for the three and six months ended December 31, 2019 and 2018.
 Diluted net loss per share is computed based on the sum of the weighted average number of common shares and potentially dilutive common shares outstanding during the period.
-Our potentially dilutive shares, which include outstanding stock options, restricted stock units, and warrants, are considered to be common stock equivalents and are only included in the calculation of diluted net loss per share when their effect is dilutive.